wowanttoplay/PointToMesh/README.md

 1.  **Prerequisite**: Install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).
 Make sure to include the **"Desktop development with C++"** workload during installation.

+2. **Location**: One important note: Due to Windows' path length limitations, it is recommended to place your project in a very short path such as Documents or the C: drive.
+Otherwise, CMake compilation may fail.

-2.  **Open Project**: Launch Visual Studio 2022 and use the "Open a local folder" option to open the cloned project directory.
+3.  **Open Project**: Launch Visual Studio 2022 and use the "Open a local folder" option to open the cloned project directory.

-3.  **Automatic Dependency Installation**: Visual Studio will automatically detect the `vcpkg.json` file and start downloading and building the Qt and CGAL dependencies.
+4.  **Automatic Dependency Installation**: Visual Studio will automatically detect the `vcpkg.json` file and start downloading and building the Qt and CGAL dependencies.
 You can monitor the progress in the "Output" window.

-4.  **Build and Run**: Once CMake generation and dependency installation are complete, select the `PointToMesh.exe` target from the "Select Startup Item" dropdown in the toolbar and press the green "Run" button.
+5.  **Build and Run**: Once CMake generation and dependency installation are complete, select the `PointToMesh.exe` target from the "Select Startup Item" dropdown in the toolbar and press the green "Run" button.

 ### On macOS (Recommended)